rbrockerhoff/SwiftChecker/README.md

 - Some build options have been set, most importantly "treat warnings as errors", and "-D DEBUG" in "Other Swift Flags".

 Known issues:
-- Crashed on me once when an app quit automatically - haven't been able to reproduce this yet.
 - The BenchmarkParallel() functions take way too long; I'm still testing the benchmarks.
 - Must adopt reStructuredText conventions for params and return values.

 Recent changes:
+- Small fixes for beta 6.
+- Fixed a rare crash when the last app in the table quit.
 - Updated for beta 5 - type changes, comparing to nil, etc. Simpler code, too.
 - Still trying to find the correct cast to SecCertificate.
 - Futures now use a custom queue to avoid the 64-thread limit on the main queues.